Nanterre

-Name

-The name of Nanterre originated before the Roman conquest of Gaul.
-The Romans recorded the name as Nemetodorum.
-It is composed of the Celtic word nemeto meaning "shrine" or "sacred place" and the Celtic word duron (neuter) "hard, tough, enduring".
-The sacred place referred to is believed to have been a famous shrine that existed in ancient times.

-Inhabitants of Nanterre are called "Nanterrien(ne)s" or "Nanterrois(es)".
+Inhabitants are called Nanterrien(ne)s or Nanterrois(es).

 History

-The sacred shrine of antiquity that is referred to etymologically had been placed by tradition in Mont-Valérien.
-However, archeological discoveries made between 1994 and 2005 found a Gallic necropolis which has been dated to the third century BC, and also call into debate both the exact location of the pre-Roman capital of the Parisii and the initial site of Lutetia, the Roman era Paris.
-The large necropolis, as well as working people's homes from some time later in the ancient era, is near the bank of the Seine, in the northwest of Nanterre, and might be the sacred place that is being referred to etymologically.
+Archeological discoveries made between 1994 and 2005 found a Gallic necropolis which has been dated to the third century BC, and also call into debate both the exact location of the pre-Roman capital of the Parisii and the initial site of Lutetia, the Roman era Paris.
+The large necropolis, as well as working people's homes from some time later in the ancient era, is near the bank of the Seine, in the northwest of Nanterre, and might be the sacred place that is referred to etymologically.
+The archeological work in Nanterre has suggested over 15 ha of pre-Roman or Roman-era construction.
+These archeological findings may be an indication that Nanterre was the closest pre-Roman settlement to the modern centre of Paris.

 Lutetia is mentioned by Julius Caesar in 50 BCE, reporting an assembly in Lutetia in 53 BC between himself, commander of the Roman Legions, and local Gallic leaders.
 Although this had been thought to possibly be Île de la Cité, largely since Caesar mentions an island, the river at Nanterre follows two channels around an island.
 In 52 BC, the Parisii took up arms with the Gallic war leader Vercingetorix, and were defeated by Titus Labienus, one of Caesar's legates.
 Caesar mentions in his Commentarii that the Parisii destroyed the bridges and set fire to Lutetia before the arrival of the Roman forces.
-The archeological work in Nanterre has suggested over 15 hectares of pre-Roman or Roman era construction.
-These archeologic findings may be an indication that Nanterre was the closest pre-Roman settlement to the city's modern centre.